-Form 1095-A is issued by state and federal marketplaces to individuals who had marketplace coverage for the year.
-This form is absolutely required for taxpayers who received advance payments of the premium tax credit (APTC) to help pay for health insurance coverage during the year.
-The information on the 1095-A is used to complete the reconciliation of the premium tax credit.
-Those with marketplace coverage that did not receive APTC will also use information from this from if they wish to claim the premium tax credit.
-Form 1095-A had to be mailed to the recipient by Feb.
-1, 2016.
-It is also generally available in the online marketplace account.
-If you were due a 1095-A and have not received it, contact the state or federal marketplace from which you secured coverage.
+Form 1095-A is sent by state and federal marketplaces to anyone who had marketplace coverage for the year.
+This form is absolutely required for taxpayers who received advance payments of the Premium Tax Credit (APTC) to help pay for health insurance coverage during the year.
+You’ll use the information on the 1095-A to see if you got too much or too little of the premium tax credit.

 Form 1095-B: Health Coverage

-Form 1095-B is the catchall form that is issued for any type of coverage that is not reported on a Form 1095-A or C. This includes coverage from insurance companies, the government (Medicaid, CHIP, Medicare Part A, TRICARE, VA, etc.), small self-insured employers and more.
-This form was originally due to be mailed to the recipient by Feb.
-1, 2016, but the IRS has extended the due date to March 31, 2016.
+Form 1095-B is the catchall form that is issued for any type of coverage not on a Form 1095-A or C. This includes coverage from insurance companies, the government (Medicaid, CHIP, Medicare Part A, TRICARE, VA, etc.), small self-insured employers, and more.

 Form 1095-C: Employer-Provided Health Insurance Offer and Coverage

-However, just like with the 1095-B, most individuals already know this information and won’t need to refer to a 1095-C to complete their tax returns.
-So, there’s no need to delay filing until this form is received.
-If you do not know the necessary information, contact your employer or insurance company for help.
+However, just like with the 1095-B, most people already know this info and won’t need to refer to a 1095-C to complete their tax returns.
+So, there’s no need to delay filing until this form you get this form.
+If you don’t know the necessary information, or you have health coverage that may overlap marketplace insurance reported on Form 1095-A and impact the premium tax credit, contact your employer or insurance company for help.

-When taxpayers receive forms 1095-B or C after filing they should review them for accuracy and report any inaccuracies to the issuer for correction.
-The form should then be stored with other important tax documents.
+When taxpayers receive forms 1095-B or C after filing, they should review them for accuracy and report any issues to the issuer for correction.
+Then, store the form with other important tax documents.